-In the past five years, Southeast Texas Medical Associates has committed its future to two beliefs:
+In the past five years, Southeast Texas Medical Associates has committed its future to two beliefs, both of which reorganized our thinking about healthcare delivery:

-- 1. Managed Care strategies can provided excellent care to my patients while helping control the cost of that care. - 2.
+- 1. Managed Care strategies can provided excellent care to our patients while helping control the cost of that care. - 2.
 Electronic Medical Records is the only methodology and/or technology, which can make this happen at the provider level.

-Once you get by the methods of managed care: precertifications, limited provider panels, formularies, authorizations, referrals, etc, you are left with the dynamics of Managed Care.
-Those dynamics are:
+Once you get by the methods of managed care:

+- Precertifications,

+- Limited provider panels,

+- Formularies,

+- Authorizations,

+- Referrals, etc,

+you are left with its dynamics which are: